 5. Tuition waivers cover tuition only.
 The enrolling student must pay other fees.

 6. Waivers are issued to cooperating, licensed professionals for use by the recipient and only transferable under the following specific guidelines:

 - Teachers not able to use a waiver issued to them should surrender it to their building principal.

-7. Only certified district employees, that is, teachers and administrators, who have been admitted to the university as graduate students, may use tuition waivers.
+7. Only licensed district employees, that is, teachers and administrators, who have been admitted to the university as graduate students, may use tuition waivers.
 The waivers apply only to graduate-level course work.
 Tuition waivers may not be used for doctoral level programs.